tigerbeetle/tigerbeetle/docs/HACKING.md

 scripts/benchmark.sh
 ```

+*If you encounter any benchmark errors, please send us the resulting `benchmark.log`.*

 ## Running the server

 Launch a TigerBeetle cluster on your local machine by running each of these commands in a new terminal tab: